shakeel-faiz/FF/15-May/07-pan.md

+{
+  "date": "2023-05-18",
+  "keywords": [
+    "pan file",
+    "what is a pan file",
+    "what does pan file contain",
+    "what is the format of pan file",
+    "file",
+    "pan file extension",
+    "extension"
+  ],
+  "author": {
+    "display_name": "Shakeel Faiz"
+  },
+  "draft": "false",
+  "toc": true,
+  "title": "PAN File Format - Kodu Game File", "description": "Learn about PAN format and APIs that can create and open PAN files.", "linktitle": "PAN",
+  "menu": {
+    "docs": {
+      "identifier": "database-pan",
+      "parent": "database"
+    }
+  },
+  "lastmod": "2023-05-18"
+}

 ## What is a PAN file?

 A PAN file, in the context of Panorama, refers to a database file created by Panorama database software.
 Panorama is a database management system developed by ProVUE Development for macOS.